Audit Committee

 • reviewing the Company’s procedures for detecting fraud, and its systems and controls for the prevention of bribery;

-• reviewing and where necessary challenging the provision of non-audit services by the external auditor; and
+• reviewing and where necessary challenging the provision of non-audit services by the external auditor;

 External audit